-Produce for Kids is teaming up with Julie Harrington, registered dietitian and culinary nutrition chef in a monthly series focusing on the important role food plays in overall health, plus sharing kid-friendly recipes to add more fresh produce to your family’s diet.
+We’re teaming up with Julie Harrington, registered dietitian and culinary nutrition chef in a monthly series focusing on the important role food plays in overall health.

 September is Family Meals Month.
 September is a perfect time to focus on this initiative as many families are getting back to their busy school and activity routines.

 Whether your kids are going back to school in person or virtually, the same concept still applies – sharing a meal together as a family.
 This gives families the opportunity to connect with each other and develop healthy eating habits.

 - Family meals improve fruit and vegetable consumption – overwhelmingly, studies showed a positive relationship between family meal frequency and fruit and vegetable intake when examined separately, but also when fruit and vegetable intake were combined.

 - Family meals improve family functioning – nearly all the studies included in the systematic review and meta-analysis demonstrated a positive relationship between family meal frequency and measures of family functioning.
 Family functioning is defined as family connectedness, communication, expressiveness, and problem-solving.

 Not all families are eating the same way, same time, or even same meals.
 If you have the ability to all sit around the table and share a meal together, great!